How to Ace Your SEO: Part 3

 - Think about changing it up on your page with a graphic, for example, an icon-based image, flowchart, graph or infographic.
 Audit your current posts to see where this may come in handy to highlight key information, or liven up a boring text chunk.
 Canva is a great (and free!) tool with some readymade templates to help make your page look as professional as possible in this regard.

-- For images and graphics (any file to be precise), get into the habit of a consistent file naming protocol that uses lowercase characters and hypens instead of spaces, for example: ‘doc-type-title-name.jpg’.
+- For images and graphics (any file to be precise), get into the habit of a consistent file naming protocol that uses lowercase characters and hyphens instead of spaces, for example: ‘doc-type-title-name.jpg’.
 Click here to see more about file naming protocols.

 - Break up large chunks of text into smaller paragraphs.
 People are more likely to read information thoroughly if it looks easy to get through.
-Also try bullet points and using subheadings to help organise information easily.
+Also, try bullet points and using subheadings to help organise information easily.
 Here’s some more tips for organising your content in Part One of this guide.

 - Make sure your text sizes are easy to read, and double-check this across multiple device platforms (see more about website responsivity in Part Two of this guide).

 - Buttons should be easy to identify and contain just a few words as a general guide.
-Anything more complicates the final step of your call to action.
+Anything more complicates the final step of your Call To Action.

 - Use white space to create a clean, uncomplicated website layout – this helps the user feel like they’ve come to an oasis in the middle of the information overload, and they’re more likely to take a beat and explore your site for a bit longer.